How to Speed Up Your Amazon Fire TV Stick

 To disable the feature, head to Settings > Applications > Appstore > Automatic Updates.

-Note: You should always make sure you’re running the latest version of the app.
-If you disable updates, make sure you don’t forget to check.
+NB: You should always make sure you’re running the latest version of the app.
+If you disable automatic updates, don’t forget to check for them manually.

 4. Disable Unused Services

 The Fire Stick has some of Amazon’s other services built-in.
-They include Prime Photos and Whispersync.
+Depending on your device and operating system, they could include Prime Photos and Whispersync.

 If you don’t use either of the services, you should turn them off.
 To turn off Prime Photos, go to Settings > Applications > Prime Photos and turn off both Allow Guest Connections and Access Prime Photos.